Subscribe

 However, the brain is adaptable, something called neuroplasticity - which means that you can form a new neural pathway in the brain that results in a behaviour that you do want instead of lunging.

-“Middle” is a great behaviour to train and we use these chemical and physiological changes mentioned above to develop a new neural pathway for your dog that that can get more embedded and instinctive the more it is practised turning the old lunging behaviour into a dormant one and the new pathway the “middle” being the default.
+Let's look a bit more at using an alternative behaviour such as “Middle” which is a great behaviour to train and we use these chemical and physiological changes mentioned above to develop a new neural pathway for your dog that that can get more embedded and instinctive the more it is practised turning the old lunging behaviour into a dormant one and the new pathway the “middle” being the default.

 The brain creates the behaviour of middle - and the practise of that “middle” changes the brain.